burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 * Material covers tools to analyze existing algorithms and ways construct own algorithms suitable for a specific situation or specific Hardware
 * Original methods have been developed not in a very uniform way.
 This course systematize this and bring unification without loss of convergence guarantees.

-## GPU and GPGPU Programming, CS380
+## GPU and GPGPU Programming, CS380 with prof. Markus Hadwiger

 This is an interesting and intensive course which covers both compute and graphical pipelines of modern GPUs teched by [prof. Markus Hadwiger](https://www.kaust.edu.sa/en/study/faculty/markus-hadwiger).
 Course webpage: [https://faculty.kaust.edu.sa/sites/markushadwiger/pages/cs380.aspx](https://faculty.kaust.edu.sa/sites/markushadwiger/pages/cs380.aspx)